oliverroer/encryptonize-samples/rust/README.md

 # Encryptonize API Rust Example
-This example implements a database connection that is protected by the Encryptonize API.
+This example implements a database connection where the credentials are protected by the Encryptonize API.
 The application can be used to query an existing password protected database.
 The password is encrypted by Encryptonize, and can therefore safely be placed in cloud storage where multiple Encryptonize users can easily access it, without ever knowing the database password itself.
 Access to the database can be restricted using the Group functionality of Encryptonize.

 Note that for this simple example, the encrypted password is just stored locally.
 However, the `storage` module could easily be modified to fetch the file from e.g. AWS S3.